 Are you sitting down?
 If not, you may want to.
 The Fold starts at US$1980, which is €1999 in Europe.
 In the UK, we're told you'll pay £1800.
 And by any measure, that is a lot for a phone.
 Even if it is a tablet-phone.
 Or a Tablerone?
 Ahem.

-Anyway, it's available in Space Silver, Cosmos Black, Martian Green and Astro Blue.
+Anyway, it will be available in Space Silver, Cosmos Black, Martian Green and Astro Blue.

 When is the Samsung Galaxy Fold release date?